YOUR ULTIMATE GUIDE

 It’s pretty difficult to properly understand the use of all these techniques without seeing them in context, as these aren’t the kind of skills you can “revise” in a traditional sense.
 Our TMUA Paper 2 Guide goes into more detail about how you can tackle these questions effectively.
 However, practice is going to be the most important thing you can do to prepare.

 Outside of the TMUA, this is a very uncommon style of question which means practicing it can be tricky.
-You’re unfortunately not going to be able to find many questions like this outside of TMUA practice materials and past papers, as neither the STEP or MAT exam have anything that compare to Paper 2.
+You’re unfortunately not going to be able to find many questions like this outside of TMUA practice materials and past papers, as neither the STEP or MAT exam have anything that compares to Paper 2.
 Therefore, you need to be careful not to use up all of your resources too early into your preparation timeline.

 TMUA Paper 2 Practice Questions